-Just before meeting my wife Claire, while starting my physics Ph.D at Colorado State, I was studying at a park when a woodpecker feeding on the ground captured my attention.
-Inexplicably needing to know what this strange creature was, I bought the Peterson Guide to Western Birds; the Northern Flicker thus became my first lifer and the instigator of this obsession.
-When Claire told me one evening that she had spent the afternoon birding with the local Audubon group, I knew I would have to marry her.
+I became aware of birds in my twenties also, when I had just started my physics Ph.D program at Colorado State University.
+I was studying at a park one spring afternoon when a woodpecker feeding on the ground captured my attention.
+Inexplicably, I needed to know what this strange creature was.
+So I bought the Peterson Guide to Western Birds, and the Northern Flicker thus became my first lifer and the instigator of this obsession.
+Several months later, shortly after meeting my wife-to-be Claire, she told me how she had spent the afternoon birding with the local Audubon group.
+I knew I would have to marry her.

 Presently we live in Twin Cities and have two sons at the University of Minnesota.
 Time for birding has been scarce during the last 24 years, but our efforts have been accelerating recently, as the nest is essentially empty.

 The plan is to reach 5,238 life birds despite the visual disability.
 Why this number?
 There is profound appeal to saying “I have seen or heard the majority of bird species on the planet.”
 Currently the Clements-based eBird species total stands at 10,372.
 My goal is based on half of this number, plus a 1% margin factor (in other words, 50.5% of all species).
 I cannot know how long I will have even my currently terrible vision, so I am making a concerted effort to meet the goal by the end of 2020.

 The site is not intended to be about my life list or bad eyesight; I hope to merely provide content of interest occasionally, and to provide some awareness of, and maybe even help for, the subset of us that have to deal with some physical disability, visual or otherwise.